MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

     This record requires you to specify your own [tenant URL](migrate-from-ad-rms-phase1.md#step-1-install-the-aadrm-powershell-module-and-identify-your-tenant-url).

-    If you use the DNS Server role on Windows Server, use the following table as a guide for the SRV record properties in the DNS Manager console.
-The fields for **Priority**, **Weight**, and **Port** number are not used.
+    If you use the DNS Server role on Windows Server, use the following table as an example how to specify the SRV record properties in the DNS Manager console.

 	|Field|Value|
 	|-----------|-----------|